NeuraLegion/sectester-js/packages/runner/README.md

 #### Endpoint scan

 To scan an existing endpoint in your application, invoke the run method with a `TargetOptions` argument.
-For details, see [here](https://github.com/NeuraLegion/sectester-js/tree/master/packages/scan#defining-a-target-for-attack).
+For `TargetOptions` details, please refer to this [link](https://github.com/NeuraLegion/sectester-js/tree/master/packages/scan#defining-a-target-for-attack).

 Example: